alifirhas/cmdk-revision/src/503-519/507-New-dlc.md

 Consequently, the inhabitants of this world began to reclaim the ancient wisdom embedded within their blood and souls.
 They delved into the depths of profound elemental and arcane knowledge, harnessing these hidden forces to unlock greater power.
 Step by step, they advanced towards the prowess of the first generation of Nephalem, drawing closer to the legendary abilities of their ancestors with each passing day.

-Diablo, who took advantage of the destruction of the Worldstone and took the opportunity to make a comeback, just happened to hit such an era of nephalem aura recovery, even if he once led an army of demons into the high-level heaven, even suffered heavy losses.
-The Archangel Imperius of Courage turned the high heaven into a sea of ​​fire, but with the help of the Nephalem who recovered his powerful strength, Diablo was still defeated and sealed again.
+Diablo, who took advantage of the destruction of the Worldstone and took the opportunity to make a comeback, just happened to hit such an era of nephalem aura recovery, even if he once led an army of demons into the High Heaven, even suffered heavy losses.
+The Archangel Imperius of Courage turned the High Heaven into a sea of ​​fire, but with the help of the Nephalem who recovered his powerful strength, Diablo was still defeated and sealed again.
 In the soul stone...

 When Roy saw this record in the book of the New Horadrim Church, he couldn't help but scolded Diablo with an MMP!